 Emily is working toward a BS in molecular biophysics and biochemistry here at Yale.
 She’s primarily interested in investigating interactions between viral protein Vif and host factors.
 Emily plans to continue her career by going to graduate school and pursuing public health research.
 Outside of lab, she loves reading, singing, and volunteering at the Yale Community Kitchen.

-Max is currently earning his bachelor’s degree as a member of Yale College.
-He is researching the viral accessory protein Nef and it’s interactions with restriction factors.
+Max is currently earning his undergraduate degree as a member of Yale College.
+He is researching host recognition patterns of the HIV capsid core.
 Once he graduates, he wants to continue biological research and ultimately become a physician.
 In his free time, he enjoys soccer, basketball, ukulele, weight lifting, and all things food.

 Apollo, Destroyer of Socks, is a rescue labrador/collie mix from GA.
 He has a fur-ocious appetite and thinks the world is his dog bowl – he enjoys fine dining such as dirt, his foot, anything you’re eating, and most im-paw-tantly peanut butter.
 His work in the Xiong lab is gaining him renown as a prominent crystallogra-fur (see photo to left) and he is very thankful for this op-paw-tunity to do research.
 Having a ruff time?
 No fear, Apollo’s always there to cheer you up if you’re feeling melan-collie.